CycleMLP: A MLP-like Architecture for Dense Prediction: Introduction

-\item With \shortop{}, we build a family of MLP-like architectures, learning pyramid feature representation for dense prediction tasks.
-To our knowledge, CycleMLP provides the first comprehensive baselines for both detection and segmentation tasks. \item We conduct extensive experiments on ImageNet classification, COCO object instance detection, and segmentation, and ADE20K semantic segmentation.
-The experimental results demonstrate that CycleMLP outperforms existing MLP-like models.
-Furthermore, CycleMLP is comparable to and sometimes better than CNNs and Transformers on dense predictions. \end{itemize}
+The contributions of this paper are as follows: ~\textbf{(1)}~We propose a new MLP-like operator, \shortop{}, which is computational friendly to cope with flexible input resolutions. ~\textbf{(2)}~We take the first attempt to build a family of hierarchical MLP-like architectures (CycleMLP) based on \shortop{} operator for dense prediction tasks. ~\textbf{(3)}~Extensive experiments on various tasks (e.g., ImageNet classification, COCO object instance detection, and segmentation, and ADE20K semantic segmentation) demonstrate that CycleMLP outperforms existing MLP-like models and is comparable to and sometimes better than CNNs and Transformers on dense predictions.